scgbern/scgpico/content/teaching/SoftwareSkills/index.md

 Each theme is taught in a different university.
 Each session in a theme revolves around a particular problem and builds on top of the previous sessions.
 Students should complete exercises of a previous session before a new one starts.

 #Registration
-Students should register in the student administration system of their home university according to the rules at the bachelorâs level.
+Students should register in the student administration system of their home university according to the rules at the bachelor's level.
 At the University of Bern, please register in KSL.

 #Locations